-The international tax reporting standard AEOI (Automatic Exchange Of Information) requires financial institutions and companies in a contractual relationship with financial counterparties to report the tax residence of their clients in countries that have signed up to the regulation.
+Drafted by the OECD at the request of the G20 and adopted by around 150 countries since its creation, the international tax reporting standard AEOI (Automatic Exchange Of Information) requires financial intermediaries to declare the tax residence of their clients in the countries that have signed up to the regulation.

 Who is concerned and how?

 Private investors and companies holding an account in a country outside their country of tax residence are subject to the AEOI reporting.

 Two types of data will be collected by financial institutions:

 - Financial data (account balances, interest, dividends, capital gains and any other financial income),

 - Reference data (name, main residence address, tax residence address, country, date of birth, etc.).

 These reference data will be obtained through a self-certification, made mandatory by the AEOI regulation, should be completed by the account holder (individual or company), signed and sent to the financial institution in charge of reporting to the local tax authority.

 In the event of a change in one of the reference data (considered a change in circumstances by AEOI), the account holder must complete a new self-certification to indicate these changes to the said reporting institution.